haml/haml/FAQ.md

 To improve performance, Haml defaults to {Haml::Options#ugly "ugly" mode} in Rails apps running in production.
-Ugly mode is when whitespace is stripped out, and this *can* cause issues occassionally.
+Ugly mode is when whitespace is stripped out, and this *can* cause issues occasionally.

 If you are using Rails, you can change the default behaviour by creating a config/initializers/haml.rb file and adding in the following line.